Clear glass of water in a dream on cream linen with a single wildflower beside it under a soft blue sky

 Today, if the theme resonates, make one simple “water” gesture in real life: drink a real glass of water without haste, lie in silence for ten minutes, take a warm bath, call a person beside whom you feel fresh.
 The Inner Child recognizes such gestures as an answer to the call, and in the dreams that follow drops you into the desert at high noon less often.

 Astrological note: A dream of sharp thirst in a desert often comes during transits of Mars or Saturn through your 6th house, during their aspects to the Moon or Venus, and in periods of retrograde Venus passing through your Ascendant.
 Cancers, Taureans, and Virgos recognize this dream with particular accuracy.
-If Saturn is now touching your Moon — the Inner Child sharply asks for what it needs, and the dream conveys this through lips on which the word “drink” sounds simpler than all other words.
+If Saturn is now touching your Moon, the Inner Child sharply asks for what it needs, and the dream conveys this through lips on which the word “drink” sounds simpler than all other words.

 You dream that water is very close: a river beyond a fence, a pool you are not allowed into, a glass behind glass, a tap that does not run, or a vessel you cannot reach.
 You look, feel its coolness, but you cannot drink.
-In the body — a familiar constriction: “I see it, but it is not for me.”
+In the body sits a familiar constriction: “I see it, but it is not for me.”

-If the obstacle is purely formal — the dream shows that the barrier between you and the water is weaker than it seems; it’s worth touching it with your hand, rather than looking from afar.
-If you are allowed behind the fence but do not go — inner permission matters more than outer; it’s worth working on it gently.
-If someone drinks where you cannot — your Guardian has built a rule that does not apply to others but triggers on you; it’s worth asking it why “not” applies to you in particular.
-If the tap opens but runs weakly — the source exists in real life, but you are trying it with a weak flow; it’s worth coming more often and for longer.
-If you break the glass — in strong cases it is legitimate to insist on your right; it’s worth acknowledging such moments.
+If someone drinks where you cannot, your Guardian has built a rule that does not apply to others but triggers on you.
+Ask the Guardian why “not” applies to you in particular.
+If the tap opens but runs weakly, the source exists in waking life, but you are trying it with a weak flow.
+Come more often and for longer.
+If you break the glass, in strong cases it is legitimate to insist on your right.
+Acknowledge such moments.
 The same picture, named from inside the body, is thirsty, the water out of reach.

 Ask yourself: “What living water is standing right beside me now, while I forbid myself to approach it — and who placed this ‘not allowed,’ if I look closely?”